bhoomi155/Firebase-Login-UI/README.md

 ## 🧠 Overview

-**Login/Signup UI** with a glowing, animated terminal-inspired style that:
+**Login/Signup UI** with a glowing, animated terminal-inspired style that :

 - Stores user credentials in **Firebase Realtime Database**
 - Sends registration details to your inbox via **FormSubmit**